Louis Theroux

-Louis Sebastian Theroux (LOO-ee-_-thə-ROO; born 20 May 1970) is a British-American documentarian, journalist, broadcaster, and author.
+Louis Sebastian Theroux (LOO-ee-_-thə-ROO; born 20 May 1970) is a British and American documentarian, journalist, broadcaster, and author.
 He has received three British Academy Television Awards and a Royal Television Society Television Award.

 After graduating from Magdalen College, Oxford, Theroux moved to the United States and worked as a journalist for Metro Silicon Valley and Spy.
-He moved into television as the presenter of offbeat segments on Michael Moore's TV Nation series and later began to host many more documentaries for the BBC, including Louis Theroux's Weird Weekends, When Louis Met..., and several BBC Two specials.
+He moved into television as the presenter of offbeat segments on Michael Moore's TV Nation series.

+Theroux is known for his numerous documentaries with the BBC, beginning with Louis Theroux's Weird Weekends (1998–2000), followed by When Louis Met...
+(2000–2002) and 50 BBC Two specials (2003–present).
+His work includes studies of unusual and taboo subcultures, crime and the justice system, and celebrities.
+The majority of his documentaries are set in the United States, but he has also studied cultures in South Africa, Israel, Nigeria, and the UK.
+The New Yorker described Theroux's work as "a piercingly humane, slyly funny guide through the funkier passages of American culture".

 Early life

-Louis Sebastian Theroux was born in Singapore on 20 May 1970, the son of English mother Anne (née Castle) and American father Paul Theroux, a noted travel writer and novelist.
+Louis Sebastian Theroux was born in Singapore on 20 May 1970; he is the son of English mother Anne (née Castle) and American father Paul Theroux, a noted travel writer and novelist.
 His paternal grandmother, Anne Dittami, was an Italian-American grammar school teacher, while his paternal grandfather, Albert Eugène Theroux, was a French-Canadian salesman for the American Leather Oak company.
 Theroux holds dual British and American citizenship.
 He is the nephew of novelist Alexander Theroux and writer Peter Theroux.
 His older brother, Marcel, is a writer and television presenter.
 His cousin, Justin, is an actor and screenwriter.

-Theroux moved with his family to England when he was one year old, and was raised in the Catford area of south London.
+Theroux moved with his family to England when he was one year old; he was raised in the Catford district of south London.
 He went from primary school to Tower House School in East Sheen in 1979 or 1980 and then to Westminster School, a public school within the precincts of Westminster Abbey.
 There, he befriended comedians Adam Buxton and Joe Cornish, and future Liberal Democrat leader and Deputy Prime Minister Nick Clegg, with whom he travelled to America.
 He also performed in a number of school theatre productions including Bugsy Malone as Looney Bergonzi, Ritual for Dolls as the Army Officer, and The Splendour Falls as the Minstrel.
 He read Modern History at Magdalen College, Oxford (1988–1991), graduating with first-class honours.